 extra safety measures to not get an infection when in the hospital.
 Doing so can help

-keep you and your family safe, the Agency for Healthcare Research and Quality says.
+keep you and your family safe.

 Hospital-associated infections are common in people who have had major surgery.
 They

 are also common for people on kidney dialysis or who have an immune system weakened

 Wash your hands often if you’re a patient or are visiting someone in the hospital.

 Use clean, running water and soap to wash.
 Keep washing for about 20 seconds.
 You